pepkit/pepspec/docs/pephub/developer/pepembed/README.md

   />
 </p>

 Once the pseudo-descriptions are mined, we can then utilize a `sentence-transformer` to generate low-dimensional representations of these descriptions.
-By defauly, we use a [state-of-the-art transformer](https://arxiv.org/abs/1908.10084) trained for the semantic textual similarity task (*Reimers & Gurevych, 2019*).
+By default, we use a [state-of-the-art transformer](https://arxiv.org/abs/1908.10084) trained for the semantic textual similarity task (*Reimers & Gurevych, 2019*).
 The embeddings are linked back to the original PEP registry path, along with other information like the mined pseudo-description and the row id in the database.

 **3. Insert Embeddings:**
 Finally, we insert the embeddings into a [qdrant](https://qdrant.tech/) instance. qdrant is a **vector database** that is designed to store embeddings as first-class data types as well as supporting native graph-based indexing of these embeddings.
 The allows for near-instant search and retrieval of nearest embeddings neighbors given a new embedding (say an encoded search query on a web application). qdrant supports arming the embeddings with a [**payload**](https://qdrant.tech/documentation/payload/) where we store basic information on that PEP like registry path, row id, and its description.